oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 {% img blog/spring-boot-authorization/login-flow.png alt:"Custom Auth0 Login Action" width:"600" %}{: .center-image }

-Now the role has been assigned and mapped to the id and access tokens, and the UI will display the links to perform write operations.
-Still the API server is not yet enforcing RBAC.
+Now the role has been assigned and mapped to the ID and access tokens, and the UI will display the links to perform write operations.
+Still, the API server is not yet enforcing RBAC.

 ### Enable RBAC in Auth0